whitneysteve/resume/README.md

 Besides that, as with most things, it's a work in progress.

 Working on this usually follows the following pattern.
-You'll need `npm` and to run `./setup` to set up.
+You'll need `yarn` and to run `./setup` to set up.

 Create a branch
 ---------------